eldariko/Automation-infrastructure/README.md

-# Automation infrastructure project
+# Automation Project infrastructure

 ## About

 Automation infrastructure with a TestNG framework and a Page-Object-Model design pattern for testing applications on multiple platforms.

 ## Overview

 This project performs automated testing of various applications:

 * Web based application
 * Web API
 * Mobile application